Coronavirus outbreak forces UEFA to postpone Euro 2020

 The 31-year-old returned home early from the Pakistan Super League – which has subsequently been postponed – on Saturday and began feeling ill on Sunday.

-Th NBA now has a total of seven infected player after the Brooklyn Nets announced on Tuesday that four of the club’s playing squad had tested positive for the virus.
+The NBA now has a total of seven infected players after the Brooklyn Nets announced on Tuesday that four of the club’s playing squad had tested positive for the virus.

 Former league MVP Kevin Durant is among the infected players.